-Furthermore, the apprentices' salary is exempt from employee social security contributions for up to 79 % of the minimum wage and from CSG/CRDS on all the salary.
+In addition, for contracts signed on or after 1st March 2025, apprentices' pay is exempt from employee social security contributions for the portion up to 50 % of the minimum wage (79 % before 1st March 2025) and from CSG/CRDS.
+Above this threshold, remuneration is subject to employee social security contributions and CSG/CRDS.
 Apprentice contributions are now calculated on the apprentice's actual salary.

-For contracts signed since 1 January 2023, employers of up to 250 employees who hire apprentices preparing for a qualification equivalent to the baccalaureate receive a single grant of \in 6,000 for the first year of the contract.
+For contracts signed on or after 24 February 2025, employers with fewer than 250 employees will receive a one-off grant of \in 5,000 (previously \notin 6,000) for the first year of the contract for apprentices preparing for a qualification equivalent to the baccalauréat or lower.